wiarda/game-of-life/readme.md

 -Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 Planned features:

+To-do:
 v1
--random board generation & simulation
+-random board generation
--player can set up a board
 -player can clear the board
 -generation count
+-change speed
+-visual cue for selected speed
+-change board size

+v2
+-sound for clicks
+-show rules
+-stop simulation if in a static state or if all life extinguished

+Done
+-simulation
+-player can set up a board

 Structure